Peer resources are with students who are regularly trained, and have at least one professional advisor.

-ROOM 13 Two peer counselors, usually a male and a female, are available for general peer counseling on any topic.
-It offers a supportive, sympathetic ear and maintain strict confidentiality.
+ROOM 13 is staffed by two peer counselors, usually a male and a female, who available for general peer counseling on any topic.
+It offers a supportive, sympathetic ear, and maintains strict confidentiality.
 Students can talk about anything that's on their minds without being judged.
 Students are also welcome to just drop by, sit down, relax, and have cookies.

-Sexual Health And Relationship Counselors (SHARC) -formerly known as PCC-is a group of undergraduate students who counsel on issues related to sexual health, contraception, STIs and testing, relationships, dating, and other topics related to sexual health.
+Sexual Health And Relationship Counselors (SHARC) is a group of undergraduate students who counsel on issues related to sexual health, contraception, STIs and testing, relationships, dating, and other topics related to sexual health.
 The office is stocked with different brands of condoms, lube, dental dams, internal ("female") condoms, and more!
 Counselors are on hand and can be reached by phone to answer any questions and provide information and non-directive, non-judgmental counseling.